 So what does your little one need to be safe and comfortable at night?

 According to the AAP, a firm, well-fitting mattress with a waterproof cover and a thin fitted sheet is all you need.
 That’s it!
 No pillows; no blankets; and no stuffed toys.

-If you prefer to swaddle your little one, opt for a purpose-made swaddling wrap, like the SwaddleMe or Miracle Blanket, which use Velcro to hold the swaddling fabric firmly in place.
-Either product will keep your little dreamer safe and snug during cold, winter months.
+If you prefer to swaddle your little one, opt for a purpose-made swaddling wrap, like the SwaddleMe or Miracle Blanket.
+These special wraps use Velcro to hold the swaddling fabric firmly in place, keeping your little dreamer safe and snug during cold winter months.

 For more tips on creating a safe sleeping environment, be sure to check out these important crib safety guidelines.
 Concerned about SIDS?
 Learn how you can help reduce the risk in your nursery with this handy guide.